 "Losing a sibling is like no feeling I've ever had and having to go through that while filming #SummerHouse is so surreal and hard to describe," Radke wrote on Instagram.
 "That moment is the most vulnerable and raw I've ever been and it was on TV ...
 Its just very very hard."

-Americans are struggling: According to a recent Centers for Disease Control and Prevention report, over 81,000 Americans died from drug overdose from May 2019 - May 2020, an 18% increase from the previous year.
+Many Americans can relate to what Radke is going through.
+According to a recent Centers for Disease Control and Prevention report, over 81,000 Americans died from drug overdose from May 2019 - May 2020, an 18% increase from the previous year.
 Emergency room visit rates for mental health conditions like suicide attempts and drug overdoses were higher during the pandemic, according to a recent JAMA Psychiatry study.
 Last summer, the CDC reported that 40% of U.S. adults reported struggling with mental health or substance abuse.

 With no clear end to the pandemic in sight, mental health experts have warned families to stay alert.

-That is one reason why Bravo's Carl Radke is opening up about his brother's recent death due to an overdose.
-Radke, a star of the reality TV show "Summer House," spoke to TODAY about his brother's lifelong struggle with addiction and mental health.
+That is one reason why Radke is opening up about his brother's recent death.
+Radke recently spoke to TODAY about his brother's lifelong struggle with addiction and mental health.

 What was your brother, Curtis, like?

 I remember sitting in the stands or playing in the dirt at his baseball games as a child with my parents.
 Some of my favorite memories with him were hanging out together at baseball games or weekend soccer games.
 Because of the five-year age gap between us, we didn’t always quite get along like competitive brothers do.
 I wanted to be just like him as a kid.
 He was an amazing athlete who played five different sports and was well respected.

 When did things start to change between you and your brother?